adempiere/adempiere-site/src/community/wiki/user-guide/installing-adempiere-manually.md

 :::

-If you are having problems, see the detailed instructions on this dialog in the pages [InstallServer](a) and [ServerSetupHelp](a)
+If you are having problems, see the detailed instructions on this dialog in the pages [InstallServer](application-server-installation-setup.md) and [ServerSetupHelp](a)

 ::: info Note:
-The setup process will have created several files in the $ADEMPIERE_HOME and $ADEMPIERE_HOME\utils directories with names like adempiere.properties, adempiereEnv.properties and myEnvironment.bat.
-The adempiere.properties file can be copied to a new name and a different properties file created to, for example, create a sandbox version of the database with a database name like adempiere_sandbox.
+`The setup process will have created several files in the $ADEMPIERE_HOME and $ADEMPIERE_HOME\utils directories with names like adempiere.properties, adempiereEnv.properties and myEnvironment.bat.
+The adempiere.properties file can be copied to a new name and a different properties file created to, for example, create a sandbox version of the database with a database name like adempiere_sandbox`.

 :::